argoproj/argo-cd/docs/operator-manual/notifications/troubleshooting-errors.md

 ### notification service 'xxxx' is not supported"

 You have not defined `xxxx` in `argocd-notifications-cm` or to fail to parse settings.

+### channel_not_found

+The slack app must be added as an integration to the channel.
+To add the Slack app as integrations, access the channel settings and navigate to the Integrations section.
+Then, click `Add apps` and choose the Slack app to add.